vmware-archive/arca-android/README.md

 ##[Arca-App](arca-app)

 The Arca App package makes it really easy to fetch data from a ContentProvider and bind it to elements in your layout.
-This means your UI will always be up to date with the most recent data without having to write a single additional line of code.
+Your application is notified when your data changes so your UI is always up to date with the latest content.

 # Getting Started